E010

 Safety first: Turn OFF the main power switch before inspecting the bumper area.

 - Remove debris: Look between the bumper and chassis for packed grass, twigs, or stones.
-Remove carefully.
+Remove them carefully.

 - Inspect for damage: Check for cracks, bent mounts, or missing springs that could prevent proper movement.